-(i) Council shall establish a Koala Management Committee (KMC) to assist with implementation of the Plan.

-(ii) Within the first six months following commencement of the Plan, Council shall have drafted and adopted Terms of Reference for the KMC and arranged for the first meeting.

-(iii) The Terms of Reference shall include the following:

-- minimum representation by Council, OEH, RFS, WSU and a minimum of two persons from the local community - a chairperson elected from the members who shall retain that position for a period of no greater than 12 months - a minimum of three meetings a year for the first 5 years of the Plan, and therafter as required but no less than twice a year.
+- (i) Council shall establish a Koala Management Committee (KMC) to assist with implementation of the Plan. - (ii) Within the first six months following commencement of the Plan, Council shall have drafted and adopted Terms of Reference for the KMC and arranged for the first meeting. - (iii) The Terms of Reference shall include the following: - minimum representation by Council, OEH, RFS, USYD Koala Health Hub, local wildlife care group representative, and a minimum of two persons from the local community - a chairperson elected from the members who shall retain that position for a period of no greater than 12 months - a minimum of three meetings a year for the first 5 years of the Plan, and therafter as required but no less than twice a